ibericode/mailchimp-for-wordpress/readme.txt

 - Sign-up forms which are good looking, user-friendly and mobile optimized.
 You have complete control over the form fields and can send anything you like to MailChimp.

-- Built-in integration with the following plugins:
+- Seamless integration with the following plugins:
-	- WP Comment Form
+	- Default WordPress Comment Form
-	- WP Registration Form
+	- Default WordPress Registration Form
 	- Contact Form 7
 	- WooCommerce
 	- Ninja Forms